-From kayaking and surfing to mermaid school, these water sports are making a splash here in Singapore.
+From kayaking and surfing to sailing, these water sports are making a splash here in Singapore.
 Dive in, kids!

-Growing up on an island, and in a city where public pools are fantastic, it makes sense to teach our kids to be safe around water as early as possible here in Singapore.
-But once our water babies have mastered their swimming lessons, and are looking to try out a new skill, it might be time to dip your toe into a new challenge.
-Water sports in Singapore aren’t just about kayaking or surfing, either: kids can get into dragon boating, diving and other aquatic adventures too.
+Growing up on an island and in a city where public pools are fantastic, it makes sense to teach our kids to be safe around water as early as possible.
+But once our water babies have mastered their swimming lessons and are looking to try out a new skill, it might be time to dip your toe into a new challenge.
+Water sports in Singapore isn’t just about kayaking or surfing: kids can get into dragon boating, diving and other aquatic adventures too.
 Read on to see what water sports the kids can dive into, right here in Singapore…

 Make a splash over at Changi coast, where you will find the one-stop sea sports centre, Constant Wind.
-High sea adventures for kids age nine and above include sailing, windsurfing, kayaking and even kite surfing!
-Stand Up Paddle (SUP) lessons are also available, and the reasonably priced SUP beginner class costs from $25 for an hour.
-We also love that this place is along one of the more quiet parts of our coastline: wide open spaces for all that sea sport fu!
-For the landlubbers, stay firmly on dry land at the on-site cafe, where you can watch the kids having a whale of a time while munching on local and international food fare.
+High sea adventures for kids aged nine and above include sailing, windsurfing and kayaking.
+Stand Up Paddle (SUP) lessons are also available, and are reasonably priced at $60 for two hours.
+We also love that this place is along one of the more quiet parts of our coastline: wide open spaces for all.
+For the landlubbers who wish to stay firmly on dry land, head on over to the on-site cafe.
+Here you can watch the kids having a whale of a time while munching on local and international food fare.

 Singapore Dragon Boat Association (SDBA)

 This may well be the coolest water sport there is here in Singapore, and the good news is that our older kids can learn this traditional team sport too!
-This is not a rock-up and learn kind of deal though; kids from age 14 will need a grown-up to apply for the training through their school, registered club or society.
-Two-hour sessions include rental of the boat, equipment, trainer plus steer person, and costs start at $224.70 per boat (for min 4 paddlers per boat).
-Bookings need to be made at least two weeks in advance by emailing [email protected], and kids will set sail with their team from the Kallang Water Sports Centre.
+This is not a rock-up-and-learn kind of deal though… Kids from age 14 will need a grown-up to apply for the training through their school, registered club or society.
+Two-hour sessions include rental of the boat, equipment, trainer plus steer person, and costs start at $224.70 per boat (for a non-affiliate, with a trainer and steersperson).
+Bookings need to be made at least two weeks in advance by emailing [email protected] and kids will set sail with their team from the Kallang Water Sports Centre.

 The Dive Company

 If wakeboarding floats your kiddos’ boat then Ryders will have the whole family hanging off the back of a boat like a pro in no time.
 Powerboats are available in varying sizes, and these guys are so passionate about getting youngsters riding the waves that they offer special discounts for students!
-Rates start at $120 an hour (max of 6 riders), and the price includes boat rental, instructor (who also moonlights as the captain) and all the wakeboarding equipment.
+Rates start at $130 an hour (max of 4 riders under Phase 2 rules), and the price includes boat rental, instructor (who also moonlights as the captain) and all the wakeboarding equipment.
 Hold on tight!

 Changi Sailing Club

 Thinking about sailing the seven seas?
-The Changi Sailing Club (CSC) lets kids age seven to 12 pick up basic sailing skills at the Optimist Introductory Sailing Course so they can captain their very own vessel.
-The Optimist is a single-handed sailing dinghy suitable for kids up to 15 – the perfect starting point for sailors.
+The Changi Sailing Club (CSC) lets kids age seven to 14 pick up basic sailing skills with the Optimist Introductory Sailing Course so they can captain their very own vessel.
+The Optimist is a single-handed sailing dinghy suitable for kids – the perfect starting point for sailors.
 They’ll pick up all the know-hows of sailing including knotting, capsizing and how to rig a boat.
 Members of CSC can sign up to the Youth Sailing Programme to learn how to race as well.